GregHib/void/README.md

    > Ctrl + C to exit and shutdown the server when running from a command line terminal.

 5. Run the [latest client.jar](https://github.com/GregHib/void-client/releases) and login with any username and password to create a new account.

+For more details see the full [Installation Guide](https://github.com/GregHib/void/wiki/installation-guide).

 > [!NOTE]
 > For common problems see the [Troubleshooting Guide](https://github.com/GregHib/void/wiki/Troubleshooting).